-Your doctor will ask you some questions, like how much hair you're losing, when it started, and whether your parents have hair loss.
-He or she will look closely at your scalp and hair loss pattern and may gently pull out a few hairs for tests.
+Your doctor will ask you about your past health and will do a physical examination.
+Your doctor will look closely at your scalp and hair loss pattern and may gently pull out a few hairs for tests.

 When you are deciding about treatment, think about these questions: